 Chicago Crime Rate Trends

-The city, by the numbers we publish each month: 77 neighborhoods, 9 incident categories, twelve months of trailing comparison.
+Data sourced from the Chicago Police Department (CPD) Open Data portal and analyzed by Public Analyst.ai: 77 neighborhoods, 9 incident categories, twelve months of trailing comparison.
 Browse the rankings, scan the multi-year trends, or open a neighborhood-level breakdown.

 Chicago Crime Frequently Asked Questions